Dancing in the dark: probing Dark Matter through the dynamics of eccentric binary pulsars: Final remarks

 \section{Final remarks}

 In this study, we investigated the dynamics of eccentric binary pulsars evolving in DM-rich environments.
-We computed changes in the orbital period due to dynamical friction induced by the surrounding matter, modeled as either collisionless or ultralight DM.
-For each DM model, we explored the binary parameter space, analyzing how changes in the orbital period depend on both the properties of the environment and the orbital configurations.
-Our analysis demonstrates that eccentricity significantly amplifies the effects of dynamical friction, enhancing them by more than an order of magnitude when compared to circular orbits.
+We computed changes in the orbital period due to dynamical friction induced by the surrounding medium, modeled either as collisionless or ultralight DM.
+For each DM scenario, we explored the binary parameter space, analyzing how variations in the orbital period depend on both the properties of the environment and the orbital configuration.
+Our results show that the impact of DM on the orbital evolution of binary pulsars depends sensitively on the underlying microphysical model.
+While collisionless DM can induce sizable, eccentricity-dependent modifications of the orbital period, the ultralight scalar-field scenario leads to significantly weaker effects, with a reduced sensitivity to orbital parameters and system properties.

+In the collisionless scenario, orbital eccentricity significantly amplifies the effects of dynamical friction, enhancing them by more than an order of magnitude compared to circular orbits.
+Depending on the relative orientation of the binary with respect to the DM wind, $\dot{P}_b$ can change sign, with turning points dictated by the eccentricity and by the properties of the DM distribution, such as the velocity dispersion.

-In binary pulsar experiments it is crucial to account for the intrinsic derivative of the orbital period, which includes contributions from kinematic effects due to the relative acceleration between the pulsar system and the Solar System barycenter, as well as energy loss due to GW emission.
-The former terms can be of the order of $\dot{P}^{\text{intr}}_b \sim 10^{-15}$, requiring precise knowledge of the pulsar's distance for reliable estimation~\cite{Hu:2025nua}.
-To isolate the effect of dynamical friction, it is also advantageous to consider systems where the orbital decay due to GW emission is subdominant.
-This typically occurs in binaries with longer orbital periods; however, such systems also present observational challenges, as measuring $\dot{P}_b$ with high precision becomes increasingly difficult at large periods.
+From an observational perspective, it is crucial to account for the intrinsic derivative of the orbital period, which includes contributions from kinematic effects due to the relative acceleration between the binary pulsar and the Solar System barycenter, as well as the energy loss due to gravitational-wave emission.
+The kinematic contributions alone can reach values of order $\dot{P}_b^{\rm intr} \sim 10^{-15}$, requiring precise knowledge of the pulsar distance for reliable subtraction~\cite{Hu:2025nua}.
+To isolate the effect of dynamical friction, it is therefore advantageous to consider systems in which the orbital decay driven by GW emission is subdominant.
+This typically occurs in binaries with longer orbital periods; however, such systems also pose observational challenges, as measuring $\dot{P}_b$ with high precision becomes increasingly difficult at large orbital periods.